dialmaster/dmo-monitor-binaries/README.md

 of running miners, including their hashrate, submits, rejects and accepts.
 It can also be used to notity via Telegram when a miner stops reporting in.

-It has additional functionality to accept Wallet names and connect to a fullnode to give reporting on mining statistics.
-This additional functionality is really only useful for solo mining at this time.
+It has additional functionality to accept receiving addresses to give statistical reporting on mining (coins mined, coins per day, etc).
+This additional functionality is only useful for solo mining as pool mining submits your coins into the pool receiving address (eg, only the pool operator knows what is yours)

 ## Files